 Mindie has launched a new travel podcast about mindful travel to mystical sites.
 The Thin Places Travel Podcast was launched in February of 2018.
 Listen to the Thin Places Travel Podcast on iTunes or on the website.

 Formerly the publisher of Trinity Music and The Pastoral Press in Washington, DC, Mindie and her husband, Dan moved to the rural Eastern Shore of Maryland in 2002 where she has a government day job.
 Mindie does extensive freelance writing and runs two tour operations – Travel Hag Tours and Chesapeake Ghost Tours.
 She speaks at conferences and events on travel, travel writing and marketing communications.
-Whenever they can make time, Mindie and Dan roll along America’s roads with travel trailer in tow, scouting out the best fly fishing spots, flatwater kayaking trails, historic towns, haunted houses, and friendly people.
+Whenever she can make time, Mindie rolls along America’s roads with her Retro camper in tow, scouting out the most energetic landscapes, the best flatwater kayaking trails, historic towns, haunted houses, and friendly people.
 This makes for interesting writing.

-Because landscapes and surroundings matter to the Burgoynes, Mindie and Dan moved from the Washington DC suburbs to the rural Eastern Shore of Maryland in 2002 when the last of their six children left home for college.
+Because landscapes and surroundings matter Mindie and her husband, Dan moved from the Washington DC suburbs to the rural Eastern Shore of Maryland in 2002 when the last of their six children left home for college.
+In 2020 Dan passed away, but Mindie has her roots well planted in that little peninsula on the east side of the Chesapeake Bay and has no interest in calling any other place “home.”